yeah but like...

 That's not our trash!

 Grizzly Peak is a hellish tangle of jurisdictional complexity.
-UC Berkeley and Oakland have primary responsibility for the road, pullouts, and lands to the west - the main trashed areas - but Alameda County, Contra Costa County, the City of Berkeley, Lawrence Berkeley Lab, the Lawrence Hall of Science, the East Bay Regional Park District, the East Bay Municipal Utility District, the state of California, several private owners, and probably Bigfoot aren't afraid to get involved when they see fit.
+UC Berkeley and Oakland have primary responsibility for the road, pullouts, and lands to the west - the main trashed areas - but Alameda County, Contra Costa County, the City of Berkeley, Lawrence Berkeley Lab, the Lawrence Hall of Science, the East Bay Regional Park District, the East Bay Municipal Utility District, the state of California, several private owners, and the Tooth Fairy aren't afraid to get involved when they see fit.
 This Monty Python skit of governmental responsibility invariably leads to games of bureaucratic hot potato - we’ve even had one agency carry our trash across the road for another.

 Won't trash cans just encourage more use?